 - Modalities for Weight Management: Development of treatments targeting these metabolites to aid in weight loss.

-- Weight Modulation: Potential use of identified metabolites to control weight gain in populations that have difficulty in maintaining a healthy weight (e.g., cancer patients).
+- Weight Modulation: Potential use of identified metabolites to control weight gain in populations that have difficulty maintaining a healthy weight (e.g., cancer patients).

 - Prevention of Weight Gain in Smoking Cessation: Metabolite-based interventions that prevent SCWG, helping smokers quit without the concern of weight gain.

-- Microbiome-Targeted Approach: Leverages the gut microbiome's role in weight regulation, offering a unique pathway..
+- Microbiome-Targeted Approach: Leverages the gut microbiome's role in weight regulation, offering a unique pathway.

 - Evidence-Based: Supported by robust animal model data and preliminary human data, providing a strong foundation for further research and development.